itamargreen/gimel_py/README.md

 the username and password must be the same as those needed to access an account on `gp.tau.ac.il` via `ssh` (i.e. you need to have a general physics account in Tel Aviv University)

+## Instructions

+1. Select the particle to be injected in `calibration.py`, line 18.
+Other injection properties can be set there.
+2. Make sure you are connected to the internet.